 The lead Commissioner specifies the required Currencies, Cross Charging rules, Triggers, Invalid Currency Combinations and Tariff Rates.
 These can all be based on existing Tariff configurations, for example London ISHT 2017/18.
 New local Currencies can be configured to track payments for local services such as outreach or opportunistic cervical screens.
-These details will be contained in a single file which the Lead Commissioner will be required to sign-off when they are satisfied the details reflect their requirements.
+These details will be contained in web page which the Lead Commissioner will be required to sign-off when they are satisfied the details reflect their requirements.
 The details will also include a start and finish date for the tariff to be applied.

 6. Sign-off Tariff setup and disseminate new local codes if required

 Once you have agreed the tariff configuration, you return to us a signed-off version.
 We will advise on the requirement to adopt any new local codes needed to track the required currencies and disseminate these to Providers along with behavioural guidance we have agreed with Commissioners on their use.

 The Lead Commissioner will specify a go-live date from which time data submitted to the grouper will use the new local tariff configuration to calculate tariff charges.
 Data submitted for months within the date range of the new Local Tariff Arrangement will be charged (or Shadow charged) to commissioners in accordance with the cross-charging agreement setup in the configuration.